5 Common Myths About Go-Karting

 Yes, it’s really fun.
 Yes, lots of people do it for the love of the sport.
 But calling it “just a hobby” really undersells what karting actually is.

-The truth: Karting is the foundation of professional motorsport.
+Karting is the foundation of professional motorsport.
 Every single F1 driver started here.
 It’s where you learn the fundamentals: racecraft, focus, fitness, and pressure.

 And for some drivers?
 It is their actual career.
-There are factory drivers who get paid to race for top teams — they travel the world, test equipment, and race full-time.
+There are factory drivers who get paid to race for top teams, they travel the world, test equipment, and race full-time.

 Myth 4: Karting Is Too Expensive